francois/mtlrb-strangler-app-2016-11-15/README.markdown

 ## The Strangler Pattern

-The [Strangler Pattern](http://martinfowler.com/bliki/StranglerApplication.html) is a pattern that enables you to selectively replace parts of your app.
+The [Strangler Pattern](http://martinfowler.com/bliki/StranglerApplication.html) is a pattern that enables you to selectively rewrite parts of your app.
 Instead of scheduling a [big-bang rewrite (which almost never works)](http://www.joelonsoftware.com/articles/fog0000000069.html), you selectively replace parts of your application, until the application has been completely replaced.